loekcleophas/loekcleophas.github.io/students.md

 #subtitle:
 ---

+# Interested?

+If you're interested in doing a project under my supervision, please contact me.

+I typically supervise TU/e students for Master's internship and graduation projects, and SU students for Honours projects or research Master's or Doctoral degrees.

+I'm also interested in supervising fulltime doctoral projects with me at TU/e, provided funding is available—either from your side, or on a project we have funding for.
+At the moment (October 2019), we have an open [PhD position on product line engineering](https://jobs.tue.nl/en/vacancy/phd-position-on-product-line-engineering-744363.html).

 # Current students

 I currently (co-)supervise the following students at Eindhoven University of Technology (TU/e) and Stellenbosch University (SU):